cnord/doc-gsm-devices/eng/nord/01-05-specification.md

 * The minimum number of the product wired security zones, designed to connect different detectors, is 8;
 * The number of the product security zones, when the product is equipped with an expander for the number of wired zones, is 16;
-* The maximum allowable total resistance of two wires of each zone - no more than 330 Ω;
+* The maximum allowable total resistance of two wires of each zone - no more than 330 Om;
 * The number of wireless (stand-alone) terminal units supported by the product when installing the radio channel signaling zone extension unit CN-WRL is up to 31;
 * For joint operation with the product in the version of the "Nord GSM/WRL" (with the installed radio expander CN-WRL), the following radio channel terminal units can be used:
 	* manual security detector «CN-KeyFob»;